photoprism/photoprism-docs/docs/getting-started/using-a-cdn.md

 ## Config Options

-You can use the following config options to specify the URL of an external CDN and change the expiration time for caching server responses:
+You can use the following config options to specify the URL of an external CDN and change the expiration time for caching thumbnails and other static content:

 | Environment                  | CLI Flag            | Default | Description                                                                      |
 |------------------------------|---------------------|---------|----------------------------------------------------------------------------------|